How to Build a Website Part 3

 Well, with some tags, as I already mentioned, you can include certain qualifiers that are specific to the tag and there is no actual text associated with the tag.
 What do I mean by that?

-With the <title>Natural and Organic Food</title> tags, I opened the <title>, put the name of the title and then closed it with </title>.
-The text associated with <title> is Natural and Organic Food.
+With the <title>How to Build a Website</title> tags, I opened the <title>, put the name of the title and then closed it with </title>.
+The text associated with <title> is How to Build a Website.
 With the meta tags, there is no text to go in between opening and closing tags, so you'd be right in assuming that there's no need for a closing tag, as there was nothing to close, right?

 Well, technically you'd get away with it, but if you want your HTML code to be precise, then you should include a closing tag for every opening tag.
 That sounds like a lot of what might seem to be unnecessary typing, so HTML gives you a way to use a bit of shorthand by including the closing slash "/" at the end of the tag before the closing ">".